liam-strand/liam-strand.github.io/index.markdown

 layout: home
 ---

-Hi Everyone, welcome to my blog/website/dumping ground for old stuff that I think is fun!
-I maintained a blog in high school, and when it was shut down, I migrated the posts here.
-Most of them are focused on literature (it was a part of my English class), but I really enjoyed writing for it and I think that the posts are worth keeping around.

-Those posts are from my time at Sacred Heart.
-Now I am a rising junior studying computer science at the Tufts School of Engineering, so the content of the blog will likely change to focus on my current work.
-But, who knows, maybe some literature or theatre will pop up at some point!

-I hope you enjoy your time here, feel free to check out my [GitHub](https://github.com/liam-strand), [YouTube](https://www.youtube.com/c/LiamStrand/featured), or [SoundCloud](https://soundcloud.com/liam_itchy_dad) accounts.
+Welcome!

+This is a repository for a few migrated posts from an old blog, along with links to my [GitHub](https://github.com/liam-strand), [YouTube](https://www.youtube.com/c/LiamStrand/featured), and [SoundCloud](https://soundcloud.com/liam_itchy_dad) accounts where you will find samples of some of my recent and past work, and interests.

+I am a rising junior studying computer science at the Tufts School of Engineering.
+I love solving complex problems and care deeply in my role as a TA about helping students have an exciting and welcoming first step into computer science.
+Although I have become enamored with Erlang, I am doing most of my current work in Python and C++, and dabbling in Rust and TypeScript.

+Outside of my life as a developing engineer, I split my time between family homes on the East and West coasts, where I am often coerced into home repair projects.
+I enjoy hiking and spending time on the water.
+Theatre is fortunately still in my life throughout the year as a reader/judge for a Summer Short Play Festival.
+I also get lots of pleasure from cooking and baking for others, and from reading almost anything alongside Bela, my unpredictable dog.

+Liam